Squieler/NEO6M---LwGPS---STM32-Example/README.md

 The rest is default.
 If you encounter with any problems please check the example project.

 USART2 peripheral is configured to transmit messages to a computer.

-You can find the example project in the given ZIP file.